 How to Start Decluttering When You Feel Overwhelmed By The Mess

 Where do you start decluttering when you feel overwhelmed?
-You start at the beginning of course, but it is hard to know where the beginning is when the mess looks the same everywhere.
+You start slow and small, like I said above.
+But it is especially hard to know exactly what area to start in when the mess looks the same everywhere.

 So here are some tips that can help you start in the right place.